If you’re planning a trip to Banff, you might have seen ads for something called the Columbia Icefield Skywalk in Jasper National Park.

 You’ll also notice that telephoto lenses are used to take many of the website photos, making the visible parts of the glacier seem far closer than they actually are in real life.
 (See the photos above for the realistic view you’ll get).

 To be fair, however we may feel about the existence of the Icefield Skywalk, it doesn’t change the fact that the experience itself is actually quite enjoyable.
+There are 2 things to note about our visit though:

 If a view of the Glacier is what you came for, save yourself the $36 and actually explore on foot.
 You might even find the collapsed ice cave if you’re there in Winter!
+(We really don’t recommend trying this unless you have experience with crevasse rescue)

 You’re in the most beautiful place on Earth and the national parks should be free for everyone to enjoy.
 You shouldn’t have to pay that much money when there are breath-taking views around every corner.
 Literally… they’re around every corner.